 Easy Baked Rice Recipe

 Tired of mushy rice and having to wash sticky pots?
 This Baked Rice recipe is a tried & true, easy method for getting fluffy, perfectly cooked rice.
-This pantry staple side dish is hassle free and doesn’t leave a sticky mess on the stovetop.
+And it doesn’t leave a sticky mess on the stovetop.

 easy recipe for baked rice